CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

 1. In the window that appears, configure as follows :

    - **Server Name** : ` web-vm2 `
-   - **IP Address** : Copy and paste web-vm2 Private IP from the notepad
+   - **IP Address** : paste the web-vm2 Private IP value that you copied in previous task

     Keep the default for others and click **Save**